thezerobit/sml_life/README.md

 Haskell with GHC 7.0.3:

+28.117 seconds (compiled with -O2 using [Int])
-??? seconds (compiled with -O2)
+22.561 seconds (compiled with -O2 using UArray Int Int)

 So the SML/MLton version is about 9 times faster than PyPy and 37 times faster than CPython.
 Clojure comes in a close 3rd, just a bit slower than PyPy.
-Haskell time improved dramatically by compiling with "-O2", will update time when I'm at my benchmarking machine next.
+Haskell time is comparable with CPython, when compiled with -O2 and a bit faster if I use an Unboxed Array as opposed to a normal list.